CodeYourFuture/fundamentals-blockly/exercises/changing_text.md

 3. Inside this block, add a `set the text content to` block.

-4. Set the value of the text in this element to an adjective, for example "big", "small", "scary", "angry" etc.
+4. Set the value of the text in this element to be any adjective, for example "big", "small", "scary", "angry" etc.

 <li id="exercise_change_text_1"><span class="test-checkbox"></span>Click run to check the text content has changed.</li>